 Franco Aureliani is a New York Times bestselling author and illustrator who holds three Eisner Awards.
-His works include the series DINO-MIKE, TINY TITANS, SUPERMAN FAMILY ADVENTURES, YOUNG JUSTICE, GREEN LANTERN THE ANIMATED SERIES, ITTY BITTY HELLBOY, and TINY TITANS, and he's author of the graphic novel THE GHOST, THE OWL.
-Visit blindwolfstudios.com
+His newest graphic novel is FAE AND THE MOON (Yellow Jacket, 2023), illustrated by Sarah Satrun and Catherine Satrun.
+Franco’s other works include the series DINO-MIKE, TINY TITANS, SUPERMAN FAMILY ADVENTURES, YOUNG JUSTICE, GREEN LANTERN THE ANIMATED SERIES, and ITTY BITTY HELLBOY, and he's the author of the graphic novel THE GHOST, THE OWL.
+Visit www.blindwolfstudios.com.

 Sylvia Browne was a world-renowned psychic and the #1 New York Times bestselling author of over 60 books.
-In 2008 De Chiara negotiated a multimillion-dollar multi-book deal for Browne with HarperOne Publishers and also the creation of Ms. Browne's own imprint, The Sylvia Browne Collection.
-Visit sylviabrowne.com
+In 2008, De Chiara negotiated a multimillion-dollar multi-book deal for Browne with HarperOne Publishers, and also the creation of Browne's own imprint, the Sylvia Browne Collection.
+Visit www.sylviabrowne.com.

 John L. Campbell

-John L. Campbell is the author of The Omega Days series, including Drifters, The Omega Days, and Ship of the Dead.
+John L. Campbell is the author of The Omega Days series, including DRIFTERS, THE OMEGA DAYS, and SHIP OF THE DEAD.
 His short fiction has appeared in numerous anthologies, literary magazines and e-zines.
 He has lived all over the U.S., and has worked as everything from a limo driver to professional investigator and executive.
-He currently resides with his family in the New York area, where he is hard at work on his next novel.
-Visit johnlcampbell.com
+He currently resides with his family in the New York area, where is hard at work on his next novel.
+Visit www.johnlcampbell.com.

 The Estate of Jeanne Cooper

-Author of THE 30-DAY HEARTBREAK CURE (Simon Spotlight), Catherine Hickland is a 26-year veteran of daytime television, a theatre actress, an entrepreneur, and a public speaker.
-She played Lindsay Rappoport on ABC's highly rated daytime drama One Life To Live.
-She also created a cosmetics line, Cat Cosmetics.
-Cat is certified in Advanced Clinical Hynosis.
-She lives in New York and Los Angeles.
+Author of THE 30-DAY HEARTBREAK CURE (Simon & Schuster), Hickland is a 26-year veteran of daytime television, a theatre actress, an entrepreneur, and a public speaker.
+She played Lindsay Rappoport on ABC's highly rated daytime drama, One Life to Live.
+She also created a cosmetics line, Cat Cosmetics, and is certified in Advanced Clinical Hypnosis.
+Visit www.catherinehickland.com.

 Deborah Kops has written more than twenty nonfiction books for children and young adults.
-Her most recent work, The Great Molasses Flood: Boston, 1919 (Charlesbridge), was a finalist for the 2013 Boston Authors Club’s Young Readers Prize, was also on the National Council for the Social Studies’ Notable Social Studies Trade Books for Young People for 2013 and on the New York Public Library's list of the best 100 children's books for 2012.
-Her latest book Alice Paul & the Struggle for Women’s Rights (Boyds Mills Press/Calkins Creek) is forthcoming.
-Visit deborahkops.com.
+THE GREAT MOLASSES FLOOD (Charlesbridge), is on the New York Public Library's list of the best 100 children's books for 2012.
+Her latest book is ALICE PAUL & THE FIGHT FOR WOMEN'S RIGHTS (Boyds Mills Press/Calkins Creek).
+Visit www.deborahkops.com.

 Jackie Azua Kramer

-Claudia Mills, author of many popular children's books, including the 7 x 9 = Trouble, Being Teddy Roosevelt, How Oliver Olsen Saved the World, the Mason Dixon series, the Franklin School series, and the forthcoming Nora Notebooks series, has served as President of the Children's Literature Association, a national scholarly organization focusing on children's books as literature.
+Claudia Mills, author of many popular children's books, including the 7 x 9 = Trouble, Being Teddy Roosevelt, and several third-grade series including FRANKLIN SCHOOL, NORA NOTEBOOKS, and AFTER-SCHOOL SUPERSTARS.
+She has served as President of the Children's Literature Association, a national scholarly organization focusing on children's books as literature.
 She lives in Boulder, Colorado.
-Visit claudiamillsauthor.com
+Visit www.claudiamillsauthor.com.

 The Estate of Charlotte Rae

-Erin Teagan’s debut novel The Friendship Experiment (Houghton Mifflin Harcourt) earned a starred review from Kirkus, who praised it as, “Highly enjoyable for aspiring scientists, budding artists, and regular kids.”
-Erin is also author of the American Girl of the Year novels: Luciana; Luciana: Braving the Deep; and Luciana: Out of this World (American Girl/Scholastic).
-Her newest middle-grade novel is Survivor Girl (Clarion).
-Visit erinteagan.com
+Erin Teagan’s debut novel THE FRIENDSHIP EXPERIMENT (Houghton Mifflin Harcourt) earned a starred review from Kirkus, who praised it as, “Highly enjoyable for aspiring scientists, budding artists, and regular kids.”
+Erin is also author of the middle-grade novel SURVIVOR GIRL (Clarion), and of the American Girl of the Year novels: LUCIANA; LUCIANA: BRAVING THE DEEP; LUCIANA: OUT OF THIS WORLD; KIRA DOWN UNDER; and KIRA’S ANIMAL RESCUE (American Girl).
+Visit www.erinteagan.com.